alexgmitchell/AlanGetsHitched/transport.md

 ### The Bus

-We have booked a bus that departs from St Andrews Square, Edniburgh at 12:30, to arrive in good time for our ceremony.
+We have booked a bus for our guests that departs from St Andrews Square, Edniburgh at 12:30, to arrive in good time for our ceremony.
 The bus will then take guests back to Edinburgh at the end of the night, departing from The Barn at 23:45.
 The bus has space for 31 guests, of which there are 19 spaces left.

 Please let us know if you would like to take this bus asap & we will add you to the list.